IBE160/SG-Gruppe-A/docs/epics.md

 **Prerequisites:** Story 2.2, Story 2.4

-**Technical Notes:** The AI service will calculate a score based on keyword matching.
+**Technical Notes:** The backend will calculate a score based on keyword matching.

 ### Story 2.7: Actionable Suggestions